lingtalfi/Light_PlanetInstaller/personal/mydoc/pages/conception-notes.md

           - d: if set, enables the debug mode, in which all log levels messages are displayed
           - n: if set, doesn't update the **lpi file** when the **planetDefinition** parameter is defined

+- **logic_install**: [logic installs](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the given planet.
+This command is used internally by the **install** command.
+    This command assumes that the planet you want to **logic install** is already imported with assets/map.
+    - Arguments:
+        - parameters:
+            - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the planet to logic install
+      - flags:
+          - d: whether to use debug mode

 - **list**: lists all planets found in the current application, along with their current version numbers

 - **remove $planetName**: